 Shopping for a sleeper sofa that doesn’t look like the sagging hand-me-down you had in college can take some patience and digging.
 You want something that’s going to look nice in your adult apartment, but you also want it to be comfortable for you and your guests — and functional, a.k.a. able to convert into a bed with minimal effort.
 According to Annie Mueller, a senior designer at online interior design service Havenly, it’s also important to consider how the piece will be used: “Is it intended for a teen’s space?
 Will it go in a basement?
 Will this be your primary sofa?”
 She says that taking all of these factors into account will impact the sleeper’s cost, style, and size.
-To help you find the best sleeper sofa for your space and budget, we consulted Mueller and nine other interior designers for their suggestions.
-Below are their 24 favorites, which cover a range of styles and price points, from easy futon-style foldouts to fancy sofas with queen-size memory-foam mattresses that might even rival what’s in your bed.
+To help you find the best sleeper sofa for your space and budget, we consulted Mueller and 14 other interior designers for their suggestions.
+Below are their 29 favorites, which cover a range of styles and price points, from easy futon-style foldouts to fancy sofas with queen-size memory-foam mattresses that might even rival what’s in your bed.

-Best sleeper sofas under $1,000
+Best under-$1,000 sleeper sofas

 For an affordable sleeper sofa that’s still stylish, Mueller recommends this one from Pottery Barn Teen.
 The compact, two-seater sofa converts into a twin-size bed, making it ideal for smaller spaces.
 Mueller likes that the square arms look contemporary, adding that it’s a great “budget-friendly option.”
 She suggests using it in “a teen’s bedroom or play space,” but we happen to think that it would also look nice in an adult living room.
 The sofa’s seat cushion unfolds to create the mattress, which rests on the floor.

 Armbruster also recommends this Ikea daybed, which she bought for her kids’ room so their friends have somewhere to sleep (and sit) when they come over for sleepovers.
-It’s actually quite versatile and can be used as a single or double bed — a trundle pulls out from the base to create a double bed.
+It’s actually quite versatile and can be used as a single or double bed (a trundle pulls out from the base to create a double-bed frame).
 The daybed’s seat is made up of two twin foam mattresses set on top of each other.
 To create a double bed, simply move the top mattress onto the pullout.
 As far as looks, it’s fairly basic as is, but Armbruster says that the daybed is easy enough to customize — she did so by simply painting it pink.
 Bonus: It comes with two large drawers for storing linens.

 Here’s another sleeper sofa that’s just as easy to convert into a bed.
 Interior designer Mandy Cheng recommends it, telling us you can basically slap on a sheet and sleep on the sofa as is.
 The modern-looking piece is made with high-density foam and pocketed coil springs and flips down into a queen-size bed (given how much a regular sofa and queen-size mattress can cost, the fact that you’re getting both with this piece makes the price seem even more justified).
 Cheng adds, “Generally speaking, the nicer the cushion fill (wrapped down, a mix of foam and down, or memory foam), the better night’s sleep your guests will have.”

-Best sleeper sofas under $2,000
+Best under-$2,000 sleeper sofas